vanshmadan/devops--assignment/README.md

-# ⚙️ Jenkins CI/CD Pipeline for Flask App Deployment to DOKS
+# ⚙️ Flask App Deployment to DOKS using Jenkins

 This repository defines a **Jenkins pipeline** that: